-Your sound system has the option of being controlled by an application installed on an Apple iPhone, iPod touch, iPad or eqivalent Android device.
+Your sound system has the option of being controlled by an application installed on an Apple iPhone, iPod touch, iPad or equivalent Android device.
 The PIN number facility allows you to ensure that your sound system can only be controlled by your own device rather than someone else's.

-Details of how this feature can be used are explained in the separate documentation available from the Roberts Radio Website.
-The remote control app is called ConnectR and is available from the Apple App Store and Google Play Store for your device.
+The remote control application is called UNDOK, by Frontier Silicon Limited, and is available from the Apple App Store and Google Play for your device.

-The default PIN is '1234' and is entered in the ConnectR application on your device when it first connects to your sound system.
+UNDOK will try to use the default PIN of '1234' to control your sound system.

 You may change the PIN if desired using the 'NetRemote PIN Setup' option in the Network settings menu.
-The updated PIN should then be used to reconnect the sound system to the application.
+The updated PIN should then be used in the UNDOK app to allow the app to reconnect to the sound system.
+The app will prompt you for the PIN as needed.